Communication Issues and Solutions

 - There are frequent misunderstandings during discussions

-- One of both partners view the disagreements as “the tip of iceberg” for bigger problems (such as lack of love or respect), rather than specific problem
+- One of both partners view the disagreements as “the tip of the iceberg” for bigger problems (such as lack of love or respect), rather than a specific problem

 Causes of communication issues in a relationship

-At times, communication fail because a partner cannot identify the cues that the argument is impending (triggers such as their own body sensations, feelings, thoughts, or behaviors).
+At times, communication fails because a partner cannot identify the cues that the argument is impending (triggers such as their own body sensations, feelings, thoughts, or behaviors).

 Sometimes partners don’t know how to identify times that are conducive to discussing issues or get help solving problems.
 For example, the partner who blurs out all little things that went wrong with the children right after the other partner step in the house.

-There are some blocks for a good communication, such as putting a wall (ignoring what the other have to say to avoid conflict or convey disapproval), criticizing (verbally attacking personality or character, name calling), attacking a person with intent of insult or abuse, and defensiveness (reversing the attack, putting self as a victim).
+There are some blocks for good communication, such as putting a wall (ignoring what the other have to say to avoid conflict or convey disapproval), criticizing (verbally attacking personality or character, name-calling), attacking a person with the intent of insult or abuse, and defensiveness (reversing the attack, putting self as a victim).

 How I treat partners with communication issues

-In session, I ask couples to go over an example of how their communication failed and I watch for the blocks that are preventing a good communication.
-I then explain and demonstrate how to communicate by using active listening, reflection, and teach partners to find the right words that promotes open communication and movement towards solution.
+In the sessions, I ask couples to go over an example of how their communication failed and I watch for the blocks that are preventing good communication.
+I then explain and demonstrate how to communicate by using active listening, reflection, and teach partners to find the right words that promote open communication and movement towards a solution.